 Therme Manchester will combine hundreds of water-based activities with wellbeing treatments, art, nature and technology, creating a unique experience “never before seen in the UK” which won’t disappoint.
-According to their latest update, regeneration business Peel L&P has cleared the 28,000 sq metre former EventCity conference and exhibition centre at its TraffordCity site on Barton Dock Road in preparation for the £250m flagship development.
+Regeneration business Peel Waters has already cleared the 28,000 sq metre former EventCity conference and exhibition centre at its TraffordCity site on Barton Dock Road in preparation for the £250m flagship development.

 The natural environment will be home to thousands of trees and plants, as well as a whole host of activities – with something for everyone to enjoy.
 Visitors can expect reasonable prices, as well as a two-acre wellbeing garden, a whopping 35 waterslides, 25 pools (both indoors and outdoors!), a wave pool, 30 saunas and steam rooms and exotic relaxation areas – all under one tropical-inspired roof.
 Activities will be available for children, adults and the elderly.